nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Oh, increase your reach by five feet.
 Oh, that's real good for either of you melee peoples.
 Yeah.
 I don't know.
 That choker arm mutagen, it's a consumable, but for basically the fight, it gives you five foot of reach, which is real good.

-Kahir, I think you should take it.
+Cahir, I think you should take it.
 What kind of scroll is this, Chris?
 It is a spell scroll.
 Yes.
 Yes.

 Yes.
 Sorry.
 Which, what about who is it?
 Arcane, Primal, Occult?
 Oh, it is a cult.